andreas-masaoutis/in_and_out/project_documentation/technical_documentation.md

 In order to increase the modularity of the solution we will keep apart, in two separate module, the rules for cleaning the data and the queries.
 For every data problem we identify in the EDA phase, we will establish a data transformation that modifies the data and fixes the problem.
 In a similar manner, all SQL queries will be written and tested and kept separately from SQLite DB.

-The core will be the SQLite DB, wrapped around an API that should ingest the prepared data, accept SQL queries, and return the solution CSV files requested.
+The core is SQLite DB, wrapped around an API that should ingest the prepared data, accept SQL queries, and return the solution CSV files requested.
 |  |   |  |  |  |
 |:----:|:----:|:----:|:----:|:-----:|
 | Raw data &rarr;  | Data Pipeline &rarr;  | Clean Data &rarr; | Analytics Engine &rarr; | CSV results |